jbnaion/docs/README.md

+# TODO

+- llms.txt
+- fix code snippets to use requests with `file`

 # Mintlify Starter Kit

 Click on `Use this template` to copy the Mintlify starter kit.
 The starter kit contains examples including